Pelagian Islands

-The Pelagie Islands (Isole Pelagie; Ìsuli Pilaggî), from the Greek πέλαγος, pélagos meaning "open sea", are the three small islands of Lampedusa, Lampione, and Linosa, located in the Mediterranean Sea between Malta and Tunisia, south of Sicily.
+The Pelagian Islands or Pelagie Islands (Note: Isole Pelagie /it/; Ìsuli Pilaggi /scn/) are an archipelago of three small islands—Lampedusa, Lampione, and Linosa—located in the Mediterranean Sea between Malta and Tunisia, south of Sicily.
 To the northwest lie the island of Pantelleria and the Strait of Sicily.
-All three islands are part of the comune of Lampedusa e Linosa.
-Geologically, part of the archipelago (Lampedusa and Lampione) is on the African continental shelf, while Linosa is of volcanic origin.
-Politically and administratively though, the islands fall within the Sicilian province of Agrigento and represent the southernmost part of Italy.
+All three islands are part of the comune of Lampedusa e Linosa, in the Sicilian province of Agrigento.
+The Pelagian Islands are the southernmost part of Italy.

+Geologically, Lampedusa and Lampione are on the African continental shelf.
+Linosa is of volcanic origin.

-Despite pockets of agriculture, the islands are unnaturally barren due to wanton deforestation and the disappearance of the native olive groves, juniper and carob plantations.
-Fifty years ago much of the landscape was farmland bounded by dry stone walls but today, the local economy is based on sponge fishing and canning, supplemented by tourism in Lampedusa.
+Despite pockets of agriculture, the islands are barren due to extensive deforestation and the disappearance of the native olive groves, juniper and carob plantations.
+Fifty years ago much of the landscape was farmland bounded by dry stone walls; but today the local economy is based on sponge fishing and canning, supplemented by tourism in Lampedusa.